Price Action Forex Trading – Engulfing Bar Reversals

 Obviously, like all price action setups and patterns, they perform better when used in conjunction with key support and resistance levels, when following an exhaustion move or climax bar, after several consecutive candles in a row of one type (bull or bear), or when the price spread between the 20ema and price action has become over-extended.

-There are many ways to combine these with other price action patterns and setups to increase the effectiveness of them, but this should give you a good start and understanding how to use them.
+There are many ways to combine these with other price action setups to increase the effectiveness of them, but this should give you a good start and understanding how to use them.

 For those of you wanting to learn how to trade engulfing patterns using 10 years of quantitative data for each pair, time frame, along with exact entries, and finding optimal targets to the pip, make sure to check out my Price Action Course whereby I teach this exact same setup in a completely rule-based fashion, along with several other key price action setups and patterns.